 As a child, I was often set aside because of many reasons.
 Some of them exclaimed, “You’re too intelligent.
 I can’t be friends with you.” or, “You’re too unreachable to be my friend.”
 In extreme cases, they said, “I don’t like to be friends with someone with big boobs.”
 I was barely ten years old when I first heard that.

-My parents locked me up inside the house to focus on studying my exams and daily quizzes, while children of my age enjoy, laugh, and chat with the rest of the peers.
+My parents locked me up inside the house to focus on studying for my exams and daily quizzes, while children of my age enjoy, laugh, and chat with the rest of their peers.

 At school, I was often ostracized by teachers and fellow classmates for being too shy and sensitive, for being fat, and for annoying them with “outside of the box” insights and inquiries that made me look weird in their eyes.